Institute for Families in Society

 IFS supported the legislatively required external evaluation of SC First Steps in 2019.

-Dr. Shapiro and her research team evaluated the Parents As Teachers Program implemented by First Steps Local Partnerships in 2021, and an external evaluation of Child Care Technical Assistance and Training offered by First Steps Local Partnerships is currently underway (2022).
+Dr. Shapiro and her research team evaluated the Parents As Teachers Program implemented by First Steps Local Partnerships in 2021, and conducted the external evaluation of Child Care Technical Assistance and Training offered by First Steps Local Partnerships (2022).

 Dr. Shapiro and her research team have provided evaluation support for the South Carolina Infant Mental Health Association (SCIMHA), and is currently providing evaluation support to examine the impacts of the South Carolina Program for Infant and Toddler Care (SCPITC).